 Leave of Absence

 Students wishing to take a semester off or withdraw from all courses in a given term must request a leave of absence from the University.
-Students must contact the Office of Academic Advising or program office before taking a leave of absence to discuss the impact on progression in their program.
-Students must also meet with their financial aid counselor to discuss the effect their failure to return from an LOA may have on their loan repayments terms and grace period.
+Students must contact the Office of Academic Advising or their program office before taking a leave of absence to discuss the impact on progression in their program.
+Students must also meet with their financial aid counselor to discuss the effect their failure to return from a leave of absence may have on their loan repayments terms and grace period.

 Students on a leave of absence are not permitted to live in University residence halls.
 Upon completing the University's Leave of Absence/Withdrawal process, the student’s Housing & Dining Agreement is canceled.
 Any refund is determined by the student’s move out date.

-Associate program students who are away from the University for more than one semester must request a re-enrollment form from the Office of the Registrar when they return from leave and prior to registering for courses.
+Associate program students enrolled in the OTA Online program who are away from the University for more than one semester must re-enroll through the Admissions Office when they return from leave and prior to registering for courses.

 Baccalaureate program students who are away from the University for more than one semester should contact the following offices for information on re-enrolling: